 Data Lost in the Cloud

-There are a variety of ways to lose data in the cloud.
-Sometimes technology fails.
-Computers freeze and backup copies are lost.
+Although it's structured for safety, there are a variety of ways to lose data in the cloud.
+Sometimes technology fails — computers freeze and backup copies are lost.
 Other times, servers crash and the information contained within is lost.
 These are all potential sources of data loss, and the cloud is not exempt from technology failure or human error.

 Below, listed in no particular order, are three of the most common factors for data loss in the cloud: